kreon

 Cover image missing

-kreon, derives from the French word 'crayon,' emphasises the importance of a pencil mark in design.
+kreon, derived from the French word “crayon,” emphasises the importance of a pencil mark in design.
 Since its inception, kreon has focused on enhancing architecture by minimising lighting solutions to the essentials.
 Their goal is to highlight architectural beauty through the strategic use of light and dark, tailored to the atmosphere, material, and overall design. kreon adheres to principles of unity in design, simplicity in techniques, and precision in details.
 Their timeless luminaires balance minimalism with emotional architecture, offering both decorative and sober products.
 Welcome to world of kreon.

 Related Exhibitions